-Any publication or deliverable produced with grant funds must be submitted to OVC 9 months prior to the grant end date to provide adequate time for review by OVC to review and return to the successful applicant for any needed modifications.
-Fifteen percent of the grant award will be withheld until OVC returns the draft product to the grantee after its review and issues a Grant Adjustment Notice to remove the special condition withholding funds to allow the grantee to make needed modifications.
-Applicants must be prepared to incorporate substantive and editorial changes into the product per discussion with the OVC grant monitor.
+Any publication or deliverable produced with grant funds must be submitted to OVC 9 months prior to the grant end date to provide adequate time for OVC to review the draft product and return it to the successful applicant for any needed modifications.
+Fifteen percent of the grant award will be withheld until OVC returns the draft product to the grantee after its review and issues a Grant Adjustment Notice to remove the special condition withholding funds to allow the grantee to make needed modifications and return the deliverable to OVC to publish and disseminate the documents.
+Applicants must be prepared to incorporate substantive and editorial changes into the product, per discussion with the OVC grant monitor.
 If the applicant proposes to work with a video production company, OVC approval must be granted before a subcontract/subgrant is awarded.